-Where and when did you teach English abroad?
+Where did you teach English abroad?

 I am currently in my eighth month teaching abroad in Seoul, South Korea.
 Having just graduated from Wilfrid Laurier in December, I left for Seoul in April, which gave me three months at home to adjust my mindset into post-university mode.
 It dawned on me that I had been in school for the past 21 years of my life, so it is safe to say the adjustment was somewhat difficult, and I had a few hopeless moments where I felt completely lost.
 Suffice to say, the decision to leave my family and country for a year was just the ticket my mind and soul needed to adjust to a career lifestyle.